Color blindness accessibility can help us make the web accessible for 350 Million color blind people

 10. Color Normalization

 While using colors in interfaces, web developers must ensure it’s in line with WCAG guidelines on background and text ratio.
-Doing this will promote easy visual accessibility of web pages.
-But when this is not done, then color-blind persons will find it difficult to identify important contents.
+Doing this will promote easy visual accessibility of web pages and as a result reach color blindness accessibility.

-Links and other information that requires a response, action point, or great importance must be conveyed using the right color representation.
-However, colors are not the only means of passing information; this is particularly true for people with low vision.
+Deploy links and other information that requires a response, action point, or great importance using the right color representation.
+However, colors are not the only means of passing information and reaching color blindness accessibility; this is particularly true for people with low vision.

-In cases such as this, warnings, alerts, buttons, and textual links can be used in addition to color to enhance readability.
-Also, visual hints such as placement and size can be infused.
-Also, it’s important to choose colors of high contrast ratio; this will make it easy for charts to be interpreted.
+In cases such as this, use, warnings, alerts, buttons, and textual links, in addition to color to enhance readability.
+Also, infusing visual hints such as placement and size may help.
+Thus, it’s important to choose colors of high contrast ratio; this will make it easy to interpreter charts.

 Other tips to note include: